Bruiser Kinard: New York Yankees

 In January 1946, Dan Topping, owner of the New York Yankees of the newly-formed All-America Football Conference (AAFC), signed the Kinard brothers and four others from the Navy's Fleet City football team.
 Bruiser Kinard started all 14 games for Yankees in 1946, helping the team to a 10–3–1 record, good for first place in the AAFC's East Division.
 The team then lost in the AAFC championship game to the 1946 Cleveland Browns.
 At the end of the 1946 season, Kinard was selected by the AP, UP, and AAFC as a first-team All-AAFC player.

 Kinard returned to the Yankees in 1947 and appeared in all 14 games, but in only three as a starter.
 Kinard was also an assistant coach for the Yankees during the 1947 season.
 He announced his retirement as a player in January 1948 at age 33.

 Honors and awards

-Kinard at his induction to the Pro Football Hall of Fame in 1971.

 Kinard received numerous honors and awards for his accomplishments as a football player, notably including induction into the two major football halls of fame.
 He was inducted as a charter member into the College Football Hall of Fame in 1951, and in 1971 he was inducted into the Pro Football Hall of Fame.
 Other significant awards and honors include: